The EDL Utility is a Win32 utility for accessing the Qualcomm Emergency Download interface on Qualcomm processors.

 (count of blocks) and /b

-(block size) are used to specify the area of operation.
+(block size) are used to specify the range of operation.

-If the partition is specified then start block is relative to the start of the partition.
+If the partition is specified then the start block is relative to the start of the partition.

-Zero is the default for both start block and count of blocks; there's no need to specify them.
+Zero is the default for both start block and count of blocks.

 Start | Count | Partition | |